lokesh234/DataVizFinalProject/README.md

 ## Setup

 To run the website download the code from github using `git clone` and clone the repository into your local computer.
-After cloning the repository `cd` into project workspace and run `npm install` to download the necessary packages.
+After cloning the repository `cd` into project workspace and run `npm install` to download the necessary node packages required to run the website.
+Once the node packages are done installing use the command `npm start` on your terminal to run the project on your `localhost:3000`

 ## Questions